LGN520/farreach-public/ycsb-implementation.md

 - 11.4
 	+ Siyuan
+		* Review code for large write_delay_time
+			- (1) WriteOptions.low_pri is false by default -> not due to priority
+			- (2) WriteController.NeedsDelay() is true which limits the rate of all writes -> maybe due to flushing/compaction?
 		* TODO: Implement server-side replay-based recovery
 		* TODO: Use student-T distribution to calculate the error bars of each experiment
 		* TODO: Update exp1 latency, exp2 LOAD/twitter, exp4 dynamic, exp6 skewness, and exp9 bandwidth of evaluation
 		* TODO: Update implementation
+		* TODO: Find the reason why test_server_rotation_p1.sh can sleep 15s after retrieving loading phase files, while test_server_rotation_p2.sh needs 120s and test_dynamic.sh needs 90s

 - 11.3
 	+ Siyuan